SEC Compliance Document Management

 SEC compliance is for financial services firms.

-SEC rules 17a-3 and 17a-4 specify the type of data records to be created and maintained by brokers and dealers and the length of time they need to be maintained.
-It includes asset and liability ledgers, income ledgers, customer account ledgers, securities records, order tickets, trade confirmations, trial balance sheets, trade blotters, and various employment related documents.
+The SEC rules 17a-3 and 17a-4 specify the type of data records to be created and maintained by brokers and dealers and the length of time they need to be maintained.
+It includes asset and liability ledgers, income ledgers, customer account ledgers, securities records, order tickets, trade confirmations, trial balance sheets, trade blotters, and various employment-related documents.
 The SEC 17a-4 rule states that they must retain specific records and account transactions in a certain manner for a specific period of time.

-This data must be preserved on permanent, non-rewritable form of media.
+This data must be preserved on a permanent, non-rewritable form of media.
 It should be thoroughly indexed and searched and readily retrievable.
 Brokers and dealers are also required to write down and enforce retention policies.

 SEC rule stipulates that firms must retain records for at least three to seven years; three being the least and seven being the best practice for retaining records.
 Sometimes the retention period may increase as per customer dealings, so a flexible records management system is necessary.
 Docsvault offers flexible records retention feature that allows keeping different records for different length of time.